Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: Discussion

 \textbf{New research possibilities enabled by Gecko.} \textbf{First}, Gecko is complementary to existing tool-call data synthesis pipelines \cite{apigen, toolace} as a verifier to improve dataset quality.
 A typical tool-call data point contains a task, tool definitions, and a tool-call sequence.
 These could be fed into Gecko, which would simulate tool responses, estimate task state, and return task feedback indicating whether the tool-call sequence solves the task.
-This feedback can be used to filter out or correct erroneous data points. \textbf{Second}, Gecko can turn existing supervised fine-tuning (SFT) tool-call datasets into reinforcement Learning (RL) environments.
+This feedback can be used to filter out or correct erroneous data points. \textbf{Second}, Gecko can turn existing supervised fine-tuning (SFT) tool-call datasets into reinforcement learning (RL) environments.
 Given tool definitions, Gecko can form an action space by converting each tool definition to a callable tool.
 After each action, Gecko returns an observation that simulates the tool execution result.
 Reward signals can be derived from an LLM judge via checklist–state comparison.
 The resulting trajectories can be used for offline RL, and the same interface supports online exploration in Gecko.

-\textbf{Limitations.} Gecko currently only supports text-out tools, such as \texttt{get\_temprature} and does not yet support tools whose outputs are non-text media, such as \texttt{download\_video}.
-Meanwhile, for tools that rely on external databases, such as airline reservation systems, simulation outputs (\textit{e.g.}, available flights or user booked tickets) can be very different from real-world results.
-For real-world deployment of GATS, possible mitigation is a hybrid mode: simulate state-changing (write) tools within Gecko while directly using read-only/query tools without simulation.
-This reduces simulation–reality drift for information retrieval while retaining Gecko sandbox benefits for test-time scaling.
+\textbf{Limitations.} Gecko should not be viewed as a high-fidelity replacement for arbitrary real tools.
+It is most suitable for tool-use settings where tool specifications and task context provide enough information to generate useful simulated feedback.
+It is less suitable for tools whose behavior depends on hidden specialized knowledge, exact runtime states, rapidly changing backends, or non-text outputs.
+For example, Gecko currently supports text-output tools, such as \texttt{get\_temperature}, but does not yet support tools whose outputs are non-text media, such as \texttt{download\_video}.
+In addition, for tools that rely on hidden external databases or changing backend states, such as airline reservation systems, simulated outputs (\textit{e.g.}, available flights or user bookings) may differ from real execution results.
+For real-world deployment of GATS, one mitigation strategy is a hybrid mode: Gecko simulates state-changing write tools while directly executing read-only or query tools.
+This design reduces simulation-reality drift for information retrieval while preserving Gecko's sandbox benefits for pre-execution refinement.
+More broadly, Gecko is intended to provide informative refinement signals before real execution, rather than to fully substitute for real tools.